Josie Ann Teets, The Oil King Buggie, 1975. Pen on paper, 8 x 10 inches, 2 pages framed.

 Iris Touliatou

-Clémence de la Tour du Pin
+Clémence de La Tour du Pin